getsops/sops/README.rst

     Cluster ID      e532e461-e8f0-1352-8a41-fc7c11096908
     HA Enabled      false

-    $ # It is required to enable a transit engine if not already done (It is suggested to create a transit engine specifically for sops, in which it is possible to have multiple keys with various permission levels)
+    $ # It is required to enable a transit engine if not already done (It is suggested to create a transit engine specifically for SOPS, in which it is possible to have multiple keys with various permission levels)
     $ vault secrets enable -path=sops transit
     Success!
 Enabled the transit secrets engine at: sops/